Uberspace/lab/source/guide_tomcat.rst

 .. include:: includes/supervisord.rst

-For your convenience, you may also want to create a symbolic link to the log file:
+For your convenience, you may also want to create a symbolic link to the log file.
+Note the differences between ``catalina.out`` and ``catalina.YYYY-MM-DD.log`` explained `here <https://stackoverflow.com/questions/51985958/what-is-the-difference-between-catalina-out-and-catalina-yyyy-mm-dd-log-log>`_ .

 ::